4 people favorited this theater

 This huge cine-variety theatre was built in the outer north London suburb of Edmonton by A.E.
 Abrahams, the architect was Clifford Aish who also designed the Regal Cinema, Marble Arch in Central London.

 The Regal Theatre opened on 8th March 1934 and was an immediate success.
 As well as film shows they were accompanied by lavish stage shows.
 The 45 feet deep stage was fully equipped and even had a revolve in the centre which could rise up.
 The proscenium was 58 feet wide and there were 16 dressing rooms.
-There was also a Christie 4 Manual/15 Rank theatre organ that was opened by Sydney Torch.
+There was also a Christie 4 Manual/15 Rank theatre organ with an illuminated console that was opened by Sydney Torch.

 The building which occupied a corner site on busy Fore Street and Silver Street also contained a restaurant and ballroom, which both had their own separate entrances.
 Inside the auditorium seating was provided on orchestra and circle levels and all lighting was hidden in troughs which ran in three bands around the proscenium arch and concealed lighting in the domes in the ceiling.